 The first meeting with an interviewer will probably not involve in-depth scenarios.
 However, candidates should be prepared for potential scenarios if they are called back for a second or third interview.
 An employer might ask candidates for an explanation of how they would handle a claim that was denied.

-Medical billing job interviews might include hard skill questions.
+Medical billing specialist job interviews might include hard skill questions.

 - Are you certified in medical billing?